WilliamMayor/WebArchive/_posts/2013-05-10-tooling-up.md

 This is the draft version of the ISO standard.

 The WARC file format can be used to store information on lots of files downloaded during a web crawl.
-Its scope is:
+Its scope is to:

 1. Store payload content and control information
 2. Store arbitrary metadata